 The neuroendocrine side of this system consists of the adrenal, reproductive system, autonomic nervous system, brain, and heart.
 The metabolic side of this system consists of the liver, pancreas, immune system, microbiome, and extracellular matrix.
 The thyroid and digestive system play a part in both neuroendocrine and metabolic sections.
 All of these organs and systems work together both to kick in our survival instincts to meet the threat or demand, and to halt this process when the threat has been neutralize or the demand met.
 These are not conscious processes.
 The body evaluates the stimulus and determines how to respond.

 When stress persists, these systems begin to break down and even those stressors that are usually thought of as positive can be overwhelming.
 Each person responds to stress differently, and how severely this breakdown manifests will depend on several factors, including genetics, lifestyle choices, coping skills, support networks, nutrition, and more.

-There are six primary responses to stress, each of which serves a specific purposes and can malfunction in specific ways.
+There are six primary circuits to stress, each of which serves a specific purpose and can malfunction in specific ways.

 Hormonal – Stress hormones are produced by the adrenal glands, thyroid, and reproductive glands and controlled by the brain.
 Persistent stress can reduce adrenal function, leading to adrenal fatigue, which can negatively affect thyroid function.
 Reproduction becomes less important than conserving energy, in addition, libido and fertility decrease.